 - Baking Powder

 - tin foil

-- Produce & Fruit: Wwoofers can take any produce from the Garden that is unsuitable for the CSA, produce that is in abundance or any produce after the CSA delivery.
+- Produce & Fruit: Wwoofers can take produce from the Garden that is unsuitable for the sale, produce that is in abundance or any produce after delivery.
 There is typically plenty of food to harvest.
 We’ll go over that in orientation.

 Wwoofer Family Dinners

 Wwoofer dinners are a chance relax and have some fun and get to know everyone.
 We typically have family dinners on Friday, but can be changed or cancelled for various reasons.
 We will supply all the food and drinks, but if you’d like to bring something to the dinner, please feel free.
 We typically invite neighbors and other friends so let us know if you’d also like to invite someone.

 Upon arrival, you can choose to take on an elective project that interest you.
 Below is a list of projects you can choose from, or you can approach us with some ideas of your own.
 If you don’t want to do an elective projects, then you can also help with someone else’s project.
 During busy times of the year, we may have to skip the special project because of time constraints.
 Here are some ideas…..

 - Guild design/ planting in the food forest